July 26, 2018

 Part of the reason for this disparity is the failure of apprenticeship to connect to the higher education system.
 This has meant that successful apprentices don’t have access to the degrees that are necessary to advance in most careers.
 In fact, outside of the skilled trades, career advancement in the United States increasingly requires an associate’s or bachelor’s degree – which only colleges and universities can award.

-Now, New America has released eight recommendations to more effectively tie together apprenticeship and higher education.
+New America has eight recommendations to more effectively tie together apprenticeship and higher education.
 Our recommendations fall into three categories: connecting higher education and apprenticeship systems, finance strategies for connected apprenticeships, and program design principles to ensure that modern apprenticeships match the pace of social and technological change.

 1. Create a special class of student that is also an apprentice and a special class of postsecondary academic degree that includes the core features of apprenticeship, using the following definition: